mikker/vim-rerunner/README.md

 The idea is to make it easy to **make it do whatever you're doing the most** right now.

+I have project specific `.vimrc`s in most of my projects looking more or less like this:

 ```
 " silently run AppleScript that updates chrome
 noremap <leader>rc :silent Rerun call system('reload-chrome')<cr>